Kanoog/Discover-Art/README.md

 # Walkthrough of your site and its purpose.

-We built an Angular app that serves as a platform for users to explore and engage with various forms of artwork.
-Here are three purposes our site, discover-art, servers:
+We built an Angular app that serves as a platform for users to explore and engage with various forms of artwork.  discover-art, server as a :

 1 - Art Gallery: The app provides a digital gallery or collection of artwork, allowing users to view and appreciate different art pieces conveniently.